* Click here to return to the main conference page *

 (10-12 minutes)

 4.3.
-Roundtable (works in-progress) on Anti-Oppressive Curriculum across the Ages and Disciplines
+Roundtable (works in-progress) on Anti-Oppressive Curriculum across the Ages and Disciplines [Moore 3320]

-Session Moderator: TBA
+Session Moderator: Theodore Chao

 A Mestiza Praxis: Understanding the Agentic Nature of a Mestiza Consciousness